Founder & CEO

 Technological Innovation & Integration

-Throughout the late 80’s and early 90’s, Patxi worked closely with the SONY Corporation to promote the creative use and application of a variety of state-of-the-art technologies within the electronic imaging, scientific, production and educational communities.
+Throughout the late 80’s and early 90’s, Patxi served as the SONY Corporation’s underwater cameraman to promote the creative use and application of a variety of state-of-the-art technologies within the electronic imaging, scientific, production and educational communities.
 Following Sony’s introduction in 1991, Patxi became an owner and executive of HB Communications, Inc., an eighty-million dollar corporation specializing in advanced digital communications which represented over 230 leading manufactures, including Apple, Nikon, Kodak, Silicon Graphics, JVC, Panasonic and Pioneer.
 While at HB he developed and headed the “Advanced Technologies Group” which he quickly grew into a multimillion dollar division of the company, producing record growth and profit margins.
 The division was selected by Avid Technology, of Tewksbury, Massachusetts, to serve as a New England distributor and integrator for their professional nonlinear editing and interactive multimedia workstations.
 Patxi’s division quickly became Avid’s leading distributor in New England and as a result he was awarded their “Dealer of the Year Award” at the 1994 National Association of Broadcasters convention in Las Vegas, Nevada.

 Patxi has been responsible for the design and development of a variety of computer-based electronic imaging systems utilizing high-definition television and optical disc technology.
 Working closely with leading technological manufacturers such as SONY, Nikon, Kodak and Apple, he has designed numerous state-of-the-art electronic production, archiving and publishing systems for the broadcast, scientific and electronic publishing industries.